 Use personalisation to draw users’ attention

 Highly personalised push notification can also be useful.
 Features like including the user’s name in messages and providing deep linking (direct access to specific pages within an app) will go a long way to ensure that users feel more likely to come back to the app.
 And just in case you needed another statistic to convince you – According to Localytics, personalised push messages have a …t conversion rate , compared to 15 per cent from generic broadcast messages.
 Specifically to China, apps that use push notification retain more users in China – push notification results in 35 per cent retention and app abandonment drops to just 20 per cent.

 If you are not based in China, it is essential to strike up partnerships with local carriers and channels to gain insider knowledge on how the market works.
 Without this knowledge, developers will be giving themselves a bigger mountain to climb than the one that already exists.

 The competition is stiff and app owners must be ready on all fronts.
 Users are exposed to a variety of options and have no obligation to be loyal to any app if it doesn’t provide the experience they want or doesn’t work hard to keep them coming back.
 And with the expected growth in revenue, it would be a shame to have an app and not see a good slice of that cake.

-Category: MobileCompany profile: Calldorado is the only ad tech company that helps app owners make money regardless of app usage.
+Category: MobileCompany about: Calldorado is the only ad tech company that helps app owners make money regardless of app usage.
 The business was founded by app developers who developed the solution to solve the number one problem for Android app developers around the world - how to make money from apps with low user activity.
 Using Calldorado’s free solution, app owners have achieved more than 10-fold increase in revenue while also increasing user engagement.